orxfun/orx-iterable/README.md

 assert_eq!(fib.iter().collect::<Vec<_>>(), [0, 1, 1, 2, 3, 5, 8]);
 ```

-### IterableCol
+### B. IterableCol

+> An `IterableCol` is a collection that is able to produce iterators yielding shared and mutable references to its elements.

 IterableCol has more restrictive requirements than Iterable.
 However, in addition to `iter`, iterable collections also allow multiple mutable iterations through the `iter_mut` method.

-> An `IterableCol` is a collection that stores elements and is able to produce shared and mutable references for each one of its elements.

 Any collection type `X` having elements of type `T` that satisfies the following conditions automatically implements `IterableCol`:
 * `X: IntoIterator<Item = T>`